The 179bn fund which the UK pays into, but from which it receives nothing back.

 Remain MPs, can you please justify this?

 For once, please just tell the British people that they have been subsidising the development of road and rail networks of EU countries for years, and please tell the British people why you think this should continue.
-Because can’t help feeling that if £7 billion had been spent on the road and rail infrastructure of the UK in the last six years, the lives of millions of British people would have been improved on a daily basis.
+Because can’t help feeling that if £7 billion had been spent on the road and rail infrastructure of the UK in the last six years, the lives of millions of British people would have been improved daily.

 ( Sources EU Commission.
 Polish Railways )